kalilistic/Dalamud.DrunkenToad/README.md

 ## Features
 - Provides interface for Dalamud and custom services (see DalamudContext).
-- Provides access to Dalamud settings.
 - Provides extension methods for commonly used classes.
 - Provides expanded ImGui support with localization and config-backed components.
 - Provides utility methods for common scenarios such as AddOns and FontAwesome.
-- Provides client code for common APIs such as Universalis for marketboard data.
+- Provides client code for common APIs such as Universalis for market board data.

 ## Libraries Used
 - [Dalamud.Loc](https://github.com/kalilistic/Dalamud.Loc) for Localization.